 The following assumption is crucial for proving the second part of the spectral convergence.
-In simple words it says that the arrangement of inclusions in sets which are at least at distance $\kappa$ apart is independent. \begin{assumption} There exists $\kappa \in \mathbf{R}^{+}$ such that for every two compact sets $K_1,K_2 \subset \mathbf{R}^d$ satisfying $\dist(K_1,K_2)> \kappa$ the $\sigma$-algebras $\mathcal{F}_{K_1}$ and $\mathcal{F}_{K_2}$ are independent. \end{assumption} \begin{theorem} Under Assumption \ref{asumivan1} one has
+In simple words it says that the arrangements of inclusions in sets which are at least at distance $\kappa$ apart are independent. \begin{assumption} There exists $\kappa \in \mathbf{R}^{+}$ such that for any two compact sets $K_1,K_2 \subset \mathbf{R}^d$ satisfying $\dist(K_1,K_2)> \kappa$ the $\sigma$-algebras $\mathcal{F}_{K_1}$ and $\mathcal{F}_{K_2}$ are independent. \end{assumption} \begin{theorem} Under Assumption \ref{asumivan1} one has $\lim \Sp(\AA^\e) \supset \mathcal{G}$ almost surely.

-almost surely, where the limit is understood in the sense of Hausdorff.
 (Hence, in view of Theorem \ref{th4.1}, the two sets are equal.) \end{theorem} The proof of the theorem is given in Section \ref{ss:4.5}.

 Assumption \ref{asumivan1} is only needed for the proof of Theorem \ref{th4.4}.
 It is not required for any other result in this paper.
-(One can probably try relax Assumption \ref{asumivan1} by allowing for sufficiently quickly decaying, e.g. exponentially, rather than finite-range correlation.)
-Finite range correlation assumption guarantees the almost sure existence of arbitrarily large cubes with almost periodic arrangement of inclusions.
-This allows an explicit construction of approximate eigenfunctions starting from the generalised eigenfunctions of an operator with constant coefficients, which is the macroscopic component of the homogenisation limit for the corresponding periodic operator.
-In the absence of such (almost) periodic structures one needs to analyse ``arbitrary'' sequences of operators $\hat \AA^\e$, each capturing a specific point of the limit spectrum of $\AA^\e$.
-These $\hat \AA^\e$ are obtained from $\AA^\e$ by shifting to the origin the areas of non-typical distribution of inclusions on which relevant quasimodes are supported (see the proof of Theorem \ref{th4.1} below).
-The limits of these sequences, understood in an appropriate sense, correspond neither to stochastic nor to periodic homogenisation, and therefore have unpredictable spectral properties in general.
+(We believe that one can also relax it by allowing for sufficiently quickly (e.g., exponentially) decaying rather than finite-range correlation.)
+Finite range of dependence guarantees the almost sure existence of arbitrarily large cubes with almost periodic arrangements of inclusions.
+This allows us to construct approximate eigenfunctions explicitly by starting from the generalised eigenfunctions of an operator with constant coefficients that represents the macroscopic component of the homogenisation limit for the corresponding periodic operator.
+In the absence of such (almost) periodic structures, one needs to analyse ``arbitrary'' sequences of operators $\hat \AA^\e$, each capturing a specific point of the limit spectrum of $\AA^\e$.
+Such sequences are obtained from $\AA^\e$ by shifting to the origin the areas of non-typical distribution of inclusions on which relevant quasimodes are supported (see the proof of Theorem \ref{th4.1} below).
+The limits of these sequences, understood in an appropriate sense, correspond to neither stochastic nor periodic homogenisation, and therefore in general have unpredictable spectral properties.